Know Your Health

 • Mental health conditions, like depression

-– this exam is MOST important because it truly can save a life and most of us are not getting it done!
+This exam is MOST important because it truly can save a life and most of us are not getting it done!
 The exam takes a picture or Xray of our breasts; the first test gives doctors a base line (what your breast usually looks like or what a normal breast looks like).
 This test may not catch all breast cancers, but it will alert doctors to abnormal things that may need further tests.

 It is extremely important to Note, Afro- Descendant (Black) women get breast cancer at one of the lowest rates, however Afro- Descendants tend to die at a much higher rate, because of the aggressiveness and the late stage of diagnosis.